dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 Section 1.

-Bylaws can be amended as needed by a 2⁄3 majority of Voting Quorum at a General Membership Meeting with one month notice or at an annual chapter convention.
+Bylaws can be amended as needed by a 2⁄3 majority of Voting Quorum at a General Membership Meeting with 30 days notice or at an annual chapter convention.

 Section 2.

-Bylaws amendments must be signed by at least 15 members in good standing and submitted to the Executive Board or designated body 30 days before a general meeting.
-The Executive Board shall provide the Local membership with at least two weeks written notice of proposed amendments.
+In order to be voted in a General Membership Meeting, bylaw amendment proposals must be signed by at least 15 members in good standing and submitted to the Steering Committee or designated body 30 days for consideration.
+The Steering Committee shall provide the Local membership with at least two weeks written notice of proposed amendments.*

 ## Local Convention.